Tag Archive | Metro Goldwyn Mayer

 I thought I heard a whisper…

 The ritual of the cake made it clear there was certainly affection and understanding between them.
 But had that come with time?
 Was it a place of comfort after many disappointments and disagreements?
 I will never know.
 This photo of my grandmother Mitzi is undeniably stunning.
-I may be biased, but it ticks every box […]
+I may be biased, but it ticks every box … Continue reading I thought I heard a whisper…

-Charles Bickford – acquitted of attempted murder at nine, nearly killed by a lion and three times Oscar nominee
+Charles Bickford: Acquitted of attempted murder at nine, nearly killed by a lion, and three times Oscar nominee

-“It’s appropriate that I should have come in on the wings of a blizzard.
-I’ve been blowing up a storm ever since.”
-Charlie Bickford Although I don’t know what year this photo of actor Charles Bickford was taken in, I am fairly sure it is before 1935 when he was still contracted to MGM and […]
+"It's appropriate that I should have come in on the wings of a blizzard.
+I've been blowing up a storm ever since."
+Charlie Bickford This fantastic publicity photo of actor Charles Bickford isn’t dated, but I am fairly sure that it's pre-1935 when he was still contracted to MGM and causing hell for my great … Continue reading Charles Bickford: Acquitted of attempted murder at nine, nearly killed by a lion, and three times Oscar nominee

 A Room So Powerful…

 This is one of the oddest photos in the collection.
 Clearly, Louis B Mayer is chairing a meeting, but which one?
 And who is the amazing mustachioed man?
 The boardroom table, with its incredibly polished surface, mirrors these men of power.
-In fact, through some freak of lighting, the table reflects them in an even […]
+In fact, through some freak of lighting, the table reflects them in an even … Continue reading A Room So Powerful…

 Jean “Baby” Harlow.
 Dead at 26.